-With an intention to help others, I spent many years working as an attorney, teacher, community activist before I became a yoga instructor.
+With an intention to help others, I spent many years working as an attorney, teacher and community activist before I became a yoga instructor.
 My own yoga practice, inspiring teachers, and my friends revealed to me my calling to teach peace through yoga.
 My goal is to create a safe place where students can practice yoga together and let go of all judgment, ego, distractions and doubt.
 In what has been described as a "soulful vinyasa flow style," I emphasize alignment while leading a strong, steady-paced “moving meditation” accessible to all levels.

 I completed my first 200-hour Teacher Training at Moksha Yoga Center in 2008-9, and my advanced Yoga Teacher Training in 2014 at Yogaview.
 I continue to study meditation, anatomy and yoga daily through my personal practice and through classes and workshops with luminaries around the world.
 I am currently participating in an advanced training with Sharyn Galindo at North Shore Yoga, diving deeper into yoga philosophy, pranayama and ayurveda.